Designers: instructions for use. Motivation, problems, solutions

 Target portrait of a designer

-skill growth – often, this is the leading motivation.
-A designer, like any engineer, is interested in the activity while they are learning something new.
-As long as they understand that they can do new things in new ways;
+skill growth, often the leading motivation.
+A designer, like any engineer, is interested in the activity that helps them learning something new;

-curiosity – they are interested in what new they can do in the project, what curious they can learn;
+curiosity — they are interested in what new they can do in the project;

-involvement in the team, at least our designers are like that.
-This is our strong point – very cool people work on very different tasks.
+involvement in the team — at least it’s relevant for JetStyle’s designers.
+This is our strong point — cool people work on different tasks.
 Just put a person in a cool team, and they will feel good in it, and there will be no problems with motivation;

 the ability to earn more.

 Aspiring designers, who have been in the profession for no more than three years, have much fewer problems with motivation.
-They grow quickly, get a hell of a lot of feedback, have many tasks that they haven't tried yet, their qualifications are growing, and they are becoming more in demand among managers who sell their work to clients – which means they can increase their wages – everything is awesome.
+They grow quickly, get a hell of a lot of feedback, have many tasks that they haven’t tried yet, their qualification is growing, and they are becoming more in demand among managers who sell their work to clients — which means they can increase their wages.
+Everything is awesome.

 What problems arise and how to solve them?

 Problems begin at the middle+ level with an identification conflict ‘Artist VS engineer’.

 Long feedback loops